 As long as people are building things that have multiple moving parts, they'll need WD-40.
 Point

 When Lynch published his book in 1989, the Internet was in its infancy.
 He wanted to find organizations that used technology in any part of their business model.
 I'd argue that today, nearly every publicly traded company qualifies, including this maker of lubricant that helps technology run more efficiently.
 Point

 The only insider purchase I found was a 17-share buy for $670 back in January.
 No Point

 13. It's buying back its shares.

-Congratulations go to Continucare, receiving nine out of 13 points.
-This does not, however, make Continucare an immediate "buy."
 Lynch didn't earn his results simply by passing all companies through a screen like this.
 It provided him with a starting point for his due diligence.
-By taking this information and starting your own research on Continucare, you'll be following in the footsteps of an investing legend.
+By taking this information and starting your own research on WD-40, and adding it to your watchlist, you'll be following in the footsteps of an investing legend.